62582c42ff475ca78e9cd77a Ideas Image P 1080

 7. Company swag

-Never underestimate the power of a free hoodie.
-Mugs, notebooks, t-shirts, pens or even socks are all fun little ways to reward your employees.
-Plus, if it’s branded, it also works as… *cough* free marketing *cough*.
+Plus, if you give out branded hoodies, it also works as free marketing.
 Look to the big players such as TikTok, who are known for handing out branded merchandise to reward employees.

 8. Professional development opportunities